OfficeDev/microsoft-teams-library-js/apps/blazor-test-app/README.md

 or if you have already built the Teams JavaScript client SDK and would like to build and run directly from the project directory blazor-test-app, simply `yarn compile` and `yarn start` there.

 Once starting the app, it will run on https://localhost:44302.
-Upon visiting the page, the text `Congratulations` on the page indicates the c# app is working properly, otherwise and error will be thrown in the console and the webpage will not render.
+Upon visiting the page, the text `Congratulations` on the page indicates the c# app is working properly, otherwise an error will be thrown in the console and the webpage will not render.

 _NOTE: The Blazor Test App Needs to have the latest compiled version of MicrosoftTeams.min.js located inside the blazor-test-app/wwwroot/js directory.
 This can be copied over manually, however this will be done automatically when building the entire teams-js package from the monorepo root, so that course of action is recommended_